UziTech/promisificator/README.md

 By default Promisificator will return an array only if there is more than one non-error argument sent to the callback.

+#### useNextTick

+Default: `true`

+If a callback is provided use [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback_args) when calling the callback to ensure that it is called asynchronously.

+If this is set to `false` the callback can be called before the function returns, which might lead to unexpected results.

 #### callbackArg

 Default: `-1`